High Jump - Fosbury Flop

 opposite upright, thigh and foot parallel with the ground and lower leg

-- both arms are swung forwards and upwards with the free leg
+- Both arms are swung forward and upwards with the free leg.

 Flight